Rotwang9000/memecube/docs/tag-cluster-system.md

 ## Usage Flow

 1. Application initializes TagsManager
-2. DexScreenerManager communicates with TagsManager to add/update tokens
+2. TokenVisualizationManager communicates with TagsManager to add/update tokens
 3. Users can add tags via form or view demo tags
 4. TagsManager delegates to TagManager for creation
 5. TagManager handles visualization and interactions